-Molecular detection of novel astroviruses in Malagasy bats
+Molecular detection of whole genome sequences of novel astroviruses in Malagasy bats

 INTRODUCTION

 Bats (order: Chiroptera) are an extremely diverse mammalian order that in recent years have been posited as reservoirs of many of the world’s most virulent emerging viruses 1,2.
 This disproportioned representation is thought to be due to a number of reasons, including immune system modifications due to the evolution of flight, long lifespans, and dense roosting aggregations that facilitate intra- and inter- species transmission 1,3,4.
 Despite their importance as reservoirs, thorough surveillance of the viruses hosted by bats has been restricted to few species and locations.